Skip to main content

 Badges can take up to 10 weeks to arrive, so if your child doesn’t have one yet, it’s worth applying now for future savings.
 If they already do, it’s a great time to make the most of it.

-There are plenty of fun things you can do at home to celebrate Christmas and keep the kids entertained.
+There are plenty of fun things you can do at home to keep the kids entertained this Easter.
 Here are a few you could try out:

-• Baking: Roll up your sleeves and roll out the dough.
-Baking treats like cookies, mince pies, and Christmas pudding is a fun and inexpensive afternoon activity for you and the kids.
+• Baking Roll up your sleeves and roll out the dough.
+Make some Easter Bunny cookies, butterfly cakes or hot cross buns to celebrate spring and Easter.
+Baking is always a fun and inexpensive afternoon activity for you and the kids.

-• Movie night: Create a cosy movie night at home with a selection of your kids' favourite films, popcorn and blankets.
-Choose some Christmas classics to get into the festive spirit.
+• Movie night Create a cosy movie night at home with a selection of your kids' favourite films, popcorn and blankets.

 Top tip